joelsgp/where-do-we-begin/README.md

 I could duplicate the main track for each speaker then split delte the inverse? seems impractical

-ok it works if you do toggle Tracks > Sync-Lock Audio to ON
+ok it works if you do toggle Tracks > Sync-Lock Audio to ON you might wanna mix down to mono to speed things up too first mark out the first time each speaker talks, for offset. copy-paste the label track or whatever
 1. select the source audio track and one of the label track
+2. create a new stereo track and solo it
 2. split cut from labelled audio
-3. paste into a new audio track
+3. paste into a new track. make sure to select the point at which it starts, to get the right offset
-4. immediately export the track, then delete it, to avoid killing your pc
+4. immediately export, then clear the out-track, to avoid killing your pc
+5. finally, export what remains of the original track

+mix and render doesn't preserve start offset either

 todo make a macro for this

+ep.
+1 is 01:42:39 and the intro is 24.019s

 ## links
 ### windows xp mode